 I hold a master’s degree in psychology and have trained intensively in a variety of spiritual practices in all three schools of Buddhist meditative traditions (Theravada, Mahayana, Vajrayana), including mindfulness, concentration, loving kindness, compassion and altruistic motivation.
 I bow in gratitude to all the teachers, mentors, counselors, and spiritual friends who have offered me teachings and nurtured my path.
 For me, meditation and various forms of heart-mind training have been essential elements in learning to lead a happy and meaningful life.

 My professional career has included project management, writing, research, substance abuse counseling, and private practice as a counselor and coach.
-In 1995 I first delivered workshops in mindfulness of listening to counseling professionals and have since taught secular applications of meditation in a variety of professional settings and to the general public.
-You can view my professional experience here.
+In 1995 I first developed workshops in mindfulness of listening for counseling professionals and have since taught secular applications of meditative presence in a variety of venues.
+You can view my professional experience and resume here.

-Details of my meditation and academic training include:
+Details of my meditation training and academic education include:

-- Buddhist meditation training, including intensive silent retreats, study, and practice in the three major schools of Buddhism, 1974 – present.
+- Study, practice and intensive silent retreats in the three major schools of Buddhism, 1974 – present.

-- Theravada: Vipassana practice with Joseph Goldstein, Sharon Salzburg, Jack Kornfield, Myoshin Kelley and others; including numerous 10 day retreats and five retreats of 30+ days at Bucksport, Maine, Insight Meditation Society, and The Forest Refuge, beginning in 1974.
+- Theravada: Vipassana practice with Joseph Goldstein, Sharon Salzburg, Jack Kornfield, Myoshin Kelley and others; including numerous 10 day retreats and five longer retreats of 30+ days at Bucksport, Maine, Insight Meditation Society and The Forest Refuge, beginning in 1974.

 - Vajrayana: practice and study under the guidance of Nyingma lineage holder H.E.
-Dza Kilung Jigme Rinpoche, including multiple 7 day retreats, self-retreat of 30+ days, and 7 years of Shakgya non-residential year-long program, 2010 –2017; retreats and teachings from other great lineage holders, including Chokyi Nyima Rinpoche, Tsoknyi Rinpoche, Dzigar Kongtrul Rinpoche, and Phakchok Rinpoche (2002 – 2017), as well as Western lamas including Lama John Makransky.
+Dza Kilung Jigme Rinpoche, including multiple 7 day retreats, self-retreat of 30+ days, and 7 years of Shakgya non-residential year-long program, 2010 –2022.
+Retreats and teachings from other great lineage holders, including Chokyi Nyima Rinpoche, Tsoknyi Rinpoche, Dzigar Kongtrul Rinpoche, and Phakchok Rinpoche, as well as Western lamas including Lama John Makransky, 2002 – 2017.

 - Advanced Study and Practice Program, Barre Center for Buddhist Studies, Barre, MA, 2006-07.